okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 Copy the account SID and auth token from your Twilio account and add them as variables in the `.env` file in the Glitch project.

-> **Note:** Make sure to have the required default code and packages in your project.
+> **Note:** Ensure that you have the required default code and packages in your project.
 See [Common Hook set-up steps](https://developer.okta.com/docs/guides/common-hook-set-up-steps/nodejs/main/).

-1. From the left, click **.env**.
+1. From the left navigation in the Glitch project, click **.env**.
 1. In the first blank variable line that appears, add **ACCOUNT_SID** and then paste your account SID as the value on the right.
 1. In the second blank variable line, add **AUTH_TOKEN** and then paste your account authentication token as the value on the right.
 1. Click **Add a Variable** and then add **FROM_PHONE_NUMBER** as the variable and then the Twilio phone number from your account as the value.